-The defendant is than brought to a detention facility like Central Booking in Manhattan to await arraignment.
-In most instances in New York City the waiting period is 24 hours.
+The defendant is then brought to a detention facility like Central Booking in Manhattan to await arraignment.
+In most instances in New York City, the waiting period is 24 hours.
 The arraignment will be the first hearing before a judge who determines whether bail will be set for the defendant.
-In some instances the police may give the defendant a Desk Appearance Ticket (DAT) in lieu of the detention period.
+In some instances, the police may give the defendant a Desk Appearance Ticket (DAT) in lieu of the detention period.
 Please refer to our discussion on DATs for more information.

 General Miranda Rights